nerves-project/nerves/README.md

    "deps.loadpaths":  ["deps.loadpaths", "nerves.loadpaths"]]
 end
 ```
 These aliases hook into the mix project lifecycle at two locations, `precompile` and `loadpaths`.
-These hooks ensure that the first dep to be compiled is the system.
+These hooks ensure that the first dependency to be compiled is the system.
 The precompile task makes the assumption that `:nerves_system` has been fetched, locates it on disk, and forces it to be the first app to get compiled.
-Once `:nerves_system` is compiled, it initializes the `Nerves.Env`, a module responsible for globally loading package configuration metadata about Nerves deps without loading or compiling the deps.
+Once `:nerves_system` is compiled, it initializes the `Nerves.Env`, a module responsible for globally loading package configuration metadata about Nerves dependencies without loading or compiling them.

 ### Nerves Package Configuration
-The package configuration file should be placed in the root of the dep source directory and called `nerves.exs`.
+The package configuration file should be placed in the root of the dependency source directory and called `nerves.exs`.
 The file should `use Mix.Config` and should contain configuration information about the package.

 For example, when describing the system configuration for a Raspberry Pi 2 Target
 ```